AdobeDocs/pass.en/help/authentication/tve-dashboard-programmers.md

 ---
 # Programmers {#programmers}

+>[!NOTE]
+>
+>The content on this page is provided for information purposes only.
+Usage of this API requires a current license from Adobe.
+No unauthorized use is permitted.

-The Programmers section of the TVE Dashboard allows you to view and manage settings for the [programmers](/help/authentication/glossary.md#programmer) associated with your account entitlements.
+The **Programmers** section of the TVE Dashboard allows you to view and manage settings for the [programmers](/help/authentication/glossary.md#programmer) associated with your account entitlements.
 You can also [add a new programmer](#add-new-programmer) as per your requirement.

 The **Programmers** tab in the left panel displays a list of existing programmers with the following details: